8go/matrix-commander/README.md

                         needed.
 If this option is provided, the provided directory name will be used as persistent storage directory instead of the default one.
 Preferably, for multiple executions of this program use the same store for the same device.
 The store directory can be shared between multiple different devices and users.
   -l [LISTEN], --listen [LISTEN]
                         The --listen option takes one argument.
 There are several choices: "never", "once", "forever", "tail",
                         and "all".
 By default, --listen is set to "never".
 So, by default no listening will be done.
 Set it to "forever" to listen for and print incoming messages to stdout. "--listen forever" will listen to all messages on all rooms forever.
 To stop listening "forever", use Control-C on the keyboard or send a signal to the process or service.
-The PID for signaling can be found in "/home/user/.run/matrix-
-                        commander.pid". "--listen once" will get all the messages from all rooms that are currently queued up.
+The PID for signaling can be found in a PID file in directory "/home/user/.run". "-- listen once" will get all the messages from all rooms that are currently queued up.
 So, with "once" the program will start, print waiting messages (if any) and then stop.
 The timeout for "once" is set to 10 seconds.
 So, be patient, it might take up to that amount of time. "tail" reads and prints the last N messages from the specified rooms, then quits.
 The number N can be set with the --tail option.
 With "tail" some messages read might be old, i.e. already read before, some might be new, i.e. never read before.
 It prints the messages and then the program stops.
 Messages are sorted, last-first.
 Look at --tail as that option is related to --listen tail.
 The option "all" gets all messages available, old and new.
 Unlike "once" and "forever" that listen in ALL rooms, "tail" and "all" listen only to the room specified in the credentials file or the --room options.
 Furthermore, when listening to messages, no messages will be sent.
                         Hence, when listening, --message must not be used and piped input will be ignored.
   -t [TAIL], --tail [TAIL]
-                        The --tail option reads and prints the last N messages from the specified rooms, then quits.
+                        The --tail option reads and prints up to the last N messages from the specified rooms, then quits.
 It takes one argument, an integer, which we call N here.
                         If there are fewer than N messages in a room, it reads and prints up to N messages.
 It gets the last N messages in reverse order.
-Look at --listen as this option is related to --tail.Furthermore, when tailing messages, no messages will be sent.
+It print the newest message first, and the oldest message last.
+If --listen-self is not set it will print less than N messages in many cases because N messages are obtained, but some of them are discarded by default if they are from the user itself.
+Look at --listen as this option is related to --tail.Furthermore, when tailing messages,
+                        no messages will be sent.
 Hence, when tailing or listening, --message must not be used and piped input will be ignored.
   -y, --listen-self     If set and listening, then program will listen to and
                         print also the messages sent by its own user.
 By default messages from oneself are not printed.
+  -u [DOWNLOAD_MEDIA], --download-media [DOWNLOAD_MEDIA]
+                        If set and listening, then program will download received media files (e.g. image, audio, video, text, PDF files). media will be downloaded to local directory.
+By default, media will be downloaded to is "./media/".
+You can overwrite default with your preferred directory.
+If media is encrypted it will be decrypted and stored decrypted.
+By default media files will not be downloaded.
   -o, --os-notify       If set and listening, then program will attempt to
                         visually notify of arriving messages through the operating system.
 By default there is no notification